janelia-flyem/dvid/README.md

 * [Paper on DVID](https://www.frontiersin.org/article/10.3389/fncir.2019.00005)
 describing its motivation and architecture, including how versioning works at the key-value level.
-* The [DVID Wiki](https://github.com/janelia-flyem/dvid/wiki) acts as a user guide, including installation and examples of use.
+* The main place for DVID documentation and information is [dvid.io](http://dvid.io).
+The [DVID Wiki](https://github.com/janelia-flyem/dvid/wiki) in this github repository will be updated and moved to the website.

 ![High-level architecture of DVID](/images/dvid-highlevel.png)